Healthy Snacks for Toddlers and Preschoolers

 (Only visible when editing pages) Click here to configure the hidden form.

-Healthy snack options can turn mealtime struggles into opportunities to nourish active children and introduce them to new flavors.
-In this article, we’ll share easy, child-friendly snack ideas, creative preparation tips, and explain why healthy snacks play such an important role in early childhood development.
+In this article, we share easy, child-friendly snack ideas, creative preparation tips, and explain why healthy snacks play such an important role in early childhood development.

-Why healthy snacks for toddlers and preschoolers matter
+Why do healthy snacks for toddlers and preschoolers matter?

 Choosing healthy snacks such as fruits, veggies, or lean proteins and avoiding highly processed foods, promotes healthy eating habits from a young age and sets children up for a healthy lifestyle.
 While mealtime will provide children with the majority of their daily nutritional intake, snack time can be an opportunity to increase exposure to nutrient-rich foods.